confluentinc/cp-ansible/VARIABLES.md

 ### control_center_group

-Only use to customize Linux Group Control Center Service user belongs to.
-Default group is confluent
+Set this variable to customize the Linux Group that the Control Center Service user belongs to.
+Default group is confluent.

 Default:  "{{control_center_default_group}}"